MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgServicePrincipalClaimMappingPolicyByRef.md

 Assign a claimsMappingPolicy to a servicePrincipal.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaServicePrincipalClaimMappingPolicyByRef](/powershell/module/Microsoft.Graph.Beta.Applications/New-MgBetaServicePrincipalClaimMappingPolicyByRef?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)